Dawning Decor Studio is a creative art space and teaching venue. I teach mosaic art and concrete sculpture.

 Project: Mosaic Wall

-Size: 7 ft high x 20 ft long
+Size: 7 ft high x 20 ft wide

 The subject is mans relationship with his surroundings over the millenia- rivers, mountains, animals, birds and trees.
 And it represents 21st century man's dilemma : reversing the damage done.
-Mankind is represented by the white ceramic and driftwood line running through horizontally through the wall.
+Mankind is represented by the white vitreous line running horizontally.
 The "tail" at the end is where we are now - going backwards.

 The wall is about why I mosaic - my art is ALL about using what we already have.